By Elizabeth Basten, Chief Marketing Officer at Clarilis.

 Re-boot, re-set, ready to rebound

 Significant changes with the redrawing of the commuter belt, a greater adoption of hybrid working, an enduring appetite for country living but also the resurgence of town and city markets have all contributed to a state of flux, yet the managed real estate market grew to $10.5 trillion by the start of 2021 (MCSI, 2021).
 According to the Global Outlook Report (2022) from Savills, the sector has shown ‘resilience in the face of the pandemic with reports of total real estate volumes increasing by 38% in the 12 months to November 2021, compared to the same period in the previous year’.
+No wonder the help of professionals such as the Greenwich Interior Designer are deemed a necessity.

 At the start of this year, the Intelligence Lab at Knight Frank reported on how UK market valuation appraisals (a leading indicator of supply) were at their highest level in ten years for the month of November (21).
 The figure was 6% up on November last year and 20% since November 2019.
 ‘With the distortions of the stamp duty holiday and end of the furlough scheme behind us, it adds to the evidence that sellers are positioning themselves to act early in 2022.’
 The vaccine rollout most certainly also bolstered market confidence, but it’s clear that the rapid adoption of technology during the pandemic has been a force for change itself.